-This system provides 110 Volt AC power to the feeder unit when the power supply is in ON position.
-Spray current is provided when the contactor is actuated via the Trigger.
+This system provides 110 Volt AC power to the feeder unit when the power supply is in ON position, spray current is provided when the contactor is actuated via the gun switch.

 WARNING All connections to the feeder from the power supply should be performed with the power supply OFF.